lkssmnt/pp-kirby-basics-workshop/README.md

 # Kirby Workshop @HFBK 25/04/17

-This is the repository for the Kirby Workshop happening on the 17th of May 2025 at HFBK Hamburg.
+This is the repository for the Kirby Workshop happening on the 17th of April 2025 at HFBK Hamburg.

 ## What's Kirby?